Are We Nearly There Yet? Ways to Shut the Kids Up on a Long Journey

 Kids are programmed to be most active in the daytime and, if you can, leave that journey to the time they normally go to bed.
 This may not always be possible and will take some arrangements at your intended destination, but you’ll find the roads are quieter and the kids more naturally subdued.

 Feed them lots of carbohydrates like potatoes or pasta beforehand.
 Top this off with a few sweets at the start of the journey and your little treasures will naturally feel tired and lethargic.

 Most kids travel well nowadays but if your little ones are susceptible to vomiting and travel sickness you may want to try the alternative approach suggested below.

 Flight attendants have a great trick to reduce their workload.
 Right after feeding passengers they’ll turn the heat up in the cabin.
 This will knock out the majority of passengers so that they are less likely to bother the flight crew who can take a well-earned rest.

 Play with their Ears

 The final way to ensure your kids go fast to sleep is to play music which is low and melodic and preferably from an era from before they were born.

 Sit Back and Enjoy

 Follow the steps above and you should have a quiet, quick and quality journey free from the interruptions.

-A great alternative to the ‘drugging’ method is to engage with your kids and make the most of the time you have without interruption or (if you ban smart phones) having them being distracted by social media or messages.
+A great alternative to trying to get your kids’ to sleep is to engage with them and make the most of the time you have without interruption or (if you ban smartphones) having them being distracted by social media or messages.